Canada’s War Museum

 Here are excerpts of the Valedictory Address by Nikhil in Grade 8 (before vocal training) and Graduation Breakfast Address in Grade 12 (after vocal training.)

-How is music training going to develop one into a good speaker?
+How does music training develop good speaking skills?

-In order to get your ideas across well, captivate an audience, command or persuade your team to achieve a goal, it is important to modulate your voice to suit the occasion.
-In all these situations, your voice plays an important role in making a meaningful impact on your listeners.
+To convey ideas effectively, captivate an audience, command attention, or persuade a team to achieve a goal, you must modulate your voice to suit the occasion.
+In all these situations, your voice plays a crucial role in making a meaningful impact.

-Most speakers, however good they are, shy away from listening to their own voices.
-One got to accept one’s voice, but also realise that there is always scope for training.
-The aim of such training should be to develop some simple vocal skills to help you sound more confident and interesting.
+Most speakers, however accomplished, shy away from listening to their own recorded voices.
+One must accept one’s voice – but also recognise that there is always room for training.
+The goal of such training is to develop simple vocal skills that help you sound more confident and engaging.

-Speed of the delivery of the speech, mostly too fast, causes strain to the listeners and results in loosing focus.
-The speed of your delivery is mostly dictated by your nervousness; more nervous you are, faster you speak.
-This results in loosing track of your thoughts and makes you mumble a few words and often results in a monotonous and uninspiring speech.
-To control the speed of your delivery, pause for a second or two after your first sentence.
-This allows the audience time to adjust to your voice and take in what you have just said.
-A good way to practise getting used to pausing is to read out aloud a from a newspaper or a book.
-When you get to a full stop make sure that you pause two or three seconds before moving on to the next sentence.
+To control speed, pause for a second or two after your first sentence.
+This allows the audience time to adjust to your voice and absorb what you have just said.
+A good practice method is to read aloud from a newspaper or book.
+At each full stop, pause two or three seconds before moving to the next sentence.

-An expert voice coach can help you to discover your true voice; develop your own vocal strengths and thus communicate with greater influence in all situations.
-This is where the basics of classical music comes in to help you modulate your voice.
+An expert voice coach can help you discover your true voice, develop your vocal strengths, and communicate with greater influence in any situation.
+This is where the basics of classical music come in—to help you modulate your voice.

-It is not too late for anyone to undergo a few vocal music lessons.
-The least one can do is to ensure that the generations to come are put through some vocal music lessons.
+It is never too late to take a few vocal music lessons.
+At the very least, we can ensure that future generations are given that opportunity.